percona/psmdb-docs/source/install/tarball.rst

 Preconditions
 =============

-The following libraries are required for the installation.
+The following packages are required for the installation.

 .. tabs::